u-boot/u-boot/tools/binman/binman.rst

 through hashing and RSA signatures.

-FIT was originally designed to support booting a Linux kernel (with an optional ramdisk) and device tree chosen from various options in the FIT.
+FIT was originally designed to support booting a Linux kernel (with an optional ramdisk) and devicetree chosen from assorted options in the FIT.
-Now that U-Boot supports configuration via device tree, it is possible to load U-Boot from a FIT, with the device tree chosen by SPL.
+Now that U-Boot supports configuration via devicetree, it is possible to load U-Boot from a FIT, with the devicetree chosen by SPL.

 Binman considers FIT to be one of the binaries it can place in the image.